Amasirat/randimania/README.md

 add-elements, 2 or more input parameters -> "group name" "element 1" "element 2" ... "element n"

 pull-random, 2 input parameters -> "group name" "number of elements desired"

+# Documentation
+Groups are in basic terms just names for files in the system.
+When creating a group, and .txt file will be created wth elements of each groups being appended to these files.
+The first element of each of these files will always be the name of the group.

+By default, these files are stored in groups/ directory in source file and should be in use **only** by the program.